InteropIO/finsemble-seed/src/samples/appLauncher/README.md

 ## AppLauncher

 ### Overview
 This is a menu that will launch components.
-The App Launcher is a single window that is spawned by the toolbar in the background.
+The app launcher is a single window that is spawned by the toolbar in the background.
 By default, it is hidden.
-When the "Apps" button is clicked, the menu shows itself on the appropriate monitor; it will hide itself when the window loses focus.
+When the "Premium" button is clicked, the menu shows itself on the appropriate monitor; it will hide itself when the window loses focus.

 The list of launchable apps is are pulled from *configs/componentList.json*.
-If `components['foreign']['App Launcher'].launchableByUser` is `true`, it will be included in the App Launcher.
+If `components['foreign']['App Launcher'].launchableByUser` is `true`, it will be included in the app launcher.